 - Frustration from admin users.
 As daily users of modern apps, we have developed high expectations for great UI/X. Admin interfaces are stand-alone applications.
 Don’t you think that your team deserves more than an app coming back from the birth of web 2.0?
 Keep in mind that most of the admin users are non-tech people focused on operations that are key activities for the business.
 The quality of the UI/X will impact their operational efficiency.
 If you start with a poor admin, you will quickly get bad feedback.
 You will hear things like “Why can’t you just add a decent search bar?!
 We have the same thing in our main app!”.

 - Continuous development and maintenance.
 As soon as developers start spending time on satisfying those requirements, more will come.
 The more you give, the more they want!
-You want to start with a solid basis to be able to continue building your admin and avoid having to re-build it from scratch later.
+You want to start with a solid basis to be able to continue building your admin panel and avoid having to re-build it from scratch later.

 - Growing complexity of operations.
 It is difficult for companies (especially startups) to anticipate the increase in complexity of their operations.
-Having a good admin from day one on a project can bring great operational value and avoid a lot of huge and unnecessary costs as the business grows.
+Having a good admin panel from day one on a project can bring great operational value and avoid a lot of huge and unnecessary costs as the business grows.
 This is especially true when companies are reaching an important milestone, such as fundraising, and need to dramatically change its operations.
 Complexity of operations grows naturally with company maturity.
-You want your admin architecture to be flexible enough to be able to adapt quickly.
+You want your admin panel architecture to be flexible enough to be able to adapt quickly.

 We know it is difficult for developers to achieve this while improving their software products.
-We also know that a great admin interface can bring huge value to teams working on an app project.
+We also know that a great admin panel can bring huge value to teams working on an app project.

-Forest is completely free to use.
+Forest Admin is completely free to use.
 It works on any project, no matter what technology was chosen to build the app.
-Our objective is to give developers no excuse not to chose Forest for building their admin.
+Our objective is to give developers no excuse not to chose Forest Admin for building their admin.